 Lower CPA

 The next important benefit of retargeting is lower cost per acquisition or CPA.
 It’s usually cheaper to retarget users who’ve already shown an interest in your product than to attract a cold audience.
+How much cheaper depends on your industry, and the current Facebook ads cost benchmarks give you the CPC and CPM averages to measure your own retargeting numbers against.

 Reduced CPA, in return, results in increased ROI.